Eruviel Ávila Villegas: Education

-In 2015 with the firm intention of reduce waiting times, procedures and costs, the program "Titulacion Simplificada" was implemented, this program gives the students the opportunity to obtain their high school or university certification in a very quick and simple way; this allows to more of 66 thousand students to obtain their certification with a low cost of time and money.
+The program "Titulacion Simplificada" was implemented in 2015 to aid students in earning high school or university certification at a low cost.
+This has allowed more than 66,000 students to obtain their certification.

 Tourism

 In 2011 was signed the agreement with federal authorities for the improvement and development of Teotihuacán Tourism Corridors and East Zone.

 In September 2012 in coordination with the federation, held the Amendment Agreement Reallocation of Resources, which had the perform work to perfect the urban image, train and certify personnel to ensure quality service in the Magic Towns and the State of Mexico.

 An example of the work done was the changes in the distribution network of overhead power lines to underground in Metepec, these works allowed removing power poles and thereby improve the image of the Magic Town.

 About tourism security, in 2013 the Tourist Police was established in Tepotzotlán, this corporation has bilingual element as their preparation is focused on providing the foreign and domestic tourists needed care.

 To promote the crafts of the entity, in May 2013 he made an agreement with the Vatican State to commercialize the works of Mexican artisans in the showcases of museums in the city, that became the State of Mexico in the first entity in exporting to the Vatican.

 In gastronomic tourism, Eruviel Ávila run the Dinner in The Sky Experience in Teotihuacán.
 This food experience is about enjoying food cooked with typical ingredients and prepared by renowned chefs in a 147.5 ft platform.

 Cultural festivals have been a resource to stimulate the tourism in Estado de México.
 A good example is the Cultural Festival of Malinalco; this festival started in April 2014 to promote culture and tourism in the local town.
 In the other hand, the government have created public spaces that promote ecotourism, like the ecotouristic park Corral de Piedra in Amanalco.

 In July 2014, Eruviel Ávila and Secretaría de Turismo Federal presented a touristic space for the monarch butterfly.
 In October 2015, the UNESCO gave Teotihuacán a special protection against any situation to preserve the archeological zone.

 By the end of 2015, Eruviel Ávila gave five towns the nomination of Pueblo mágico.
 Estado de México is the state with more towns in this category and have implemented diverse programs to stimulate tourism.